edmoundtysonjr-cmyk/cryptlib/architecture.md

 uses industry-standard X.509, S/MIME, PGP/OpenPGP, and SSH/SSL/TLS data
-formats, the resulting encrypted or signed data can be easily transported to other systems and processed there, and cryptlib itself runs on virtually any operating system ó cryptlib doesnít tie you to a single platform.
+formats, the resulting encrypted or signed data can be easily transported to other systems and processed there, and cryptlib itself runs on virtually any operating system ‚Äî cryptlib doesn‚Äôt tie you to a single platform.
 This allows email, files, and EDI transactions to be authenticated with digital signatures and encrypted in an industry-standard format.